slotThe/slotThe.github.io/free-software.md

 + [kbd-mode]

-  I wrote the Emacs integration for kmonad's configuration files—that is, kbd-mode is a major more for `.kbd` files.
+  I wrote the Emacs integration for KMonad's configuration files—that is, kbd-mode is a major more for `.kbd` files.

 + [arxiv-citation] ([MELPA](https://melpa.org/#/arxiv-citation))